tuxology/tracevizlab/labs/001-what-is-tracing/README.md

 * When `log` files have put you on a trail, but looking at everything, you just can't put your finger on it. `Tracing` will show everything (well, almost) that is hidden from log data and you can have an overview of the whole system at a given time.

+* When `monitoring` shows a problematic period and querying the `logs` at that time shows the guilty component (or not), `tracing` will allow to drill down into that component or system at that time to help pinpoint the problem more accurately.

 - - -

 ### What To Trace?
-Application Vs System Tracing
+Application Vs System Vs Distributed Tracing

 So, what do we trace?
 Typically, applications have log statements in various locations, associated with a log level.
 Statements with high verbosity can be considered tracing statements.
 Log verbosity can be modified, either at system start or at runtime.
 Sometimes, various log handlers can be hooked to the application, per verbosity level.
 While file handlers are very current, other type of logging can be done.
-Sometimes, it can be defined at compile-time, `qemu` for instance, can compile some statements with various backends: `systemtap`, `lttng UST`, `simple` or `stderr`.
+Sometimes, it can be defined at compile-time, `qemu` for instance, can compile some statements with various backends: `systemtap`, `LTTng UST`, `simple` or `stderr`.

 This is what we call `application tracing` as it gives information on the internal state of the application: what happens in user land.